-It is generally advisable that a thorough analysis of the geohydrology of a undertaken catchment be structures are designed and positioned.
+It is generally advisable that a thorough analysis of the geohydrology of a catchment be undertaken before structures are designed and positioned.

 Such an expert should either be on the staff of WfWetlands or on a register of service providers.